-Benefits of a Master’s of Science in Emergency Management for Disaster Planners
+Benefits of a Master’s in Emergency Management for Disaster Planners

-Emergency Management is a growing profession and is projected to continue growing at a rate of 20% according to the U.S. Department of Labor.
-That means that there are many emerging opportunities available for those obtaining a Master’s in Emergency Management in today’s job market.
-With your master’s degree in Emergency Management from the University of New Haven, you will have the opportunity to advance your career, earn a larger salary, and become a leader in your community.
+Emergency Management is a growing profession and is projected to continue growing at 20% per decade according to the U.S. Department of Labor.
+That means there are many emerging opportunities for disaster planners with a Master’s in Emergency Management in today’s job market.
+With a master’s degree in Emergency Management from the University of New Haven, you’ll be able to advance your career, earn a larger salary, and become a leader in your community.

 Emergency Management is becoming more complicated and demanding.
 The numbers and consequences of both man-made and natural disasters are increasing.
 This is leading more employers to seek an Emergency Management professional that will understand the political and socio-economic nuances of disasters — and how to effectively write a contingency plan of operations.
 It is also important for those entering the Emergency Management field to be up-to-date on all of the latest procedures.
 At the University of New Haven, you will learn the best Emergency Management practices from our expert faculty, with years of valuable experience in the field.
 Our online format offers flexibility within a structured weekly class environment to appeal to your busy schedule.
 This format allows for focused, rigorous discussions and an emphasis on class participation.